Press Release

 Does your driver need to dump a bad stack of glass?
 Remove the front panel and start pushing from the back with a broom.
 Each layer is controlled by the other three panels which makes it much easier to handle.

-Letter From the Inventor
+Letter From the Inventor:

 Dear Consumers,